openhs/docker-firefox-ubuntu/README.md

     $ docker start firefox

-For accelerated graphics start the container with following additional parameters: `-e NVIDIA_DRIVER_VERSION=352 --device /dev/nvidiactl --device /dev/nvidia0`.
-Replace `352` in `NVIDIA_DRIVER_VERSION` with the same nVidia driver version as on the host.

 Following plugins are pre-installed: NoScript Security Suite, Cookie AutoDelete, Disconnect, Proxy Switcher and Manager.
-They have to be enabled in the standard Add-ons management page in Firefox.
+They have to be enabled manually in the standard Add-ons management page in Firefox.